winngwephyo9/TestingNote/README.md

 /**
  * @event mousedown
- * @description Listens for the mouse button being pressed down on the viewer container.
+ * @description Listens for the mouse button being pressed down on the viewer container
+ * to record the starting position of a potential click.
  */
 viewerContainer.addEventListener('mousedown', (event) => {
     mouseDownPosition.set(event.clientX, event.clientY);